Jawidd/aws-project/TO-DO.md

     4. create ecs task policy.json

 - [X] Create task definition
-    1. create task definition json file for backend
+    1. create task definition json file for backend and register task defination(bin/ecs/register-backend-task-update-service)
-    2. register task defination             aws ecs register-task-definition --cli-input-json file://aws/task-definitions/backend-flask-task-definition.json

-- [X] create service in ecs (sg is important, it needs to self refernce on ports 443 for ssm and 5000 for self check)( using created task definition,fargate,new sg) aws ecs create-service --cli-input-json file://service-backend-flask.json
+- [X] create service in ecs (sg is important, it needs to self refernce on ports 443 for ssm and 5000 for self check)( using created task definition,fargate,new sg)

-- [X] connect to service backend flask (bin/ecs/connect-to-service) aws ecs execute-command --cluster crudder --task 0a9a4ebcd8b14415885e9b62eb0b8ca7 --container backend-flask --interactive --command '/bin/sh'
+- [X] connect to service backend flask (bin/ecs/connect-to-service)

 - [X] Test if ecs backend  public ip is working (open port 5000 in sg)